expo/expo/docs/pages/workflow/snack.md

 ---
-title: "Snack: a playground in your browser"
+title: 'Snack: a playground in your browser'
 ---

 import SnackEmbed from '~/components/plugins/SnackEmbed';